uclaacm/hack-sprint-w21/session-5-async-and-life-cycle/README.md

 ## Promises
 Alright, so now that you know what asynchronous programming is, let's get into how you might actually use it in the context of a React Native app.

+> If you are following along in this README, you can download the
+> `rpcc-starter.zip` file and unzip it to obtain a copy of the starter code.
+> Make sure you have `expo` installed.
+Start by running `npm i` or `yarn`.
+Then
+> start expo with `expo start`.

 ### Motivation for Promises

 Let's say we have a function `simulateIntensiveTask()` that takes some amount of time to complete.
 When the task is completed, we should see a message in the console.
 The return value of the function is how long the task took to complete!
 Let's add the following to `handlePress()` to demonstrate a common problem: